DENNKA/SubtitleShaker/README.md

 ## [Contributing](CONTRIBUTING.md)

 # Description
-subtitleShaker it's a program that make .ass subtitles shaking, add tags in multiple phrases~~, and translate~~ (only on russian)
+subtitleShaker it's a program that make .ass subtitles shaking, add tags in multiple phrases, and translate (can translate from almost any language, but full compatibility only with translation into english, russian and ukrainian)

 ## How does it work
 Program add many phrases with tag \move that makes subtitles shaking.